hocgin/ErrorKit/Sources/ErrorKit/ErrorKit.docc/Guides/Typed-Throws-and-Error-Nesting.md

 2. How it was wrapped (DatabaseError → ProfileError)
 3. What exactly went wrong (file not found)
 4. The user-friendly message that would be shown to users

+This is particularly valuable when:
+- Using typed throws with nested errors
+- Debugging complex error flows across multiple modules
+- Understanding where and how errors are being wrapped
+- Investigating error handling in modular applications

 ### Error Analytics with Grouping IDs